Endoscopic Repair of Tympanic Membrane Perforation

-Endoscopic Eardrum Repair in Istanbul
+Endoscopic Eardrum Surgery in Istanbul

 In patients with a hole in the eardrum, the hole in the eardrum can be repaired using endoscopic and microscopic techniques through the ear canal.